Wet’suwet’en hereditary chiefs say no to approved LNG pipeline - Smithers Interior News

 The investment is estimated to be $40 billion, the largest private investment in Canadian history.

-TransCanada’s Coastal GasLink pipeline would be built to send the cooled and condensed natural gas — which turns to vapour if exposed to air — from northeast B.C. to the Kitimat terminal, passing south of the Bulkley Valley on its way.
+TransCanada’s Coastal GasLink pipeline would be built to send the natural gas — which will be condensed and cooled at the terminal and turns to vapour if exposed to air — from northeast B.C. to the Kitimat terminal, passing south of the Bulkley Valley on its way.
 Work camps for hundreds of people each are planned near Burns Lake and Houston.

 Fourteen total camps of varying sizes would be built along the entire 670-km route, with the average peak size being 500-800 workers, according to TransCanada.